argusk/learngit/readme.txt

 Git is free software distributed under the GPL.

-Git has a mutable index called stage.
+Git has mutable index called stage.

 dev